Dr. Jill Goldman and Dr. Pam Reid

 Individual cats differ in activity level and sociability, primarily because of age differences and previous experience and exposure to other cats.
 These differences must be considered when making a match.
 Kittens, adolescents, and young adults can satisfy each other’s need to play by engaging in stalk-chase and wrestling games.
 Other suitable matches include pairing a kitten with an experienced adult female, so the female can take on a “motherly” role, or pairing a “bratty” adolescent with an older, more experienced cat.
 In some cases, a calm mature adult with a history of maternal or social behavior can tolerate the inappropriate behavior of a younger cat with limited social skills, and in the process “teach” more socially acceptable behavior.

 Space is an absolute necessity for multiple cat homes.
-The Waltham Centre for Pet Nutrition found that cats housed in groups are less likely to exhibit aggressive or anxious behavior when each cat has at least 1 m2 of floor space and 2 m of vertical space, such as window sills and shelving.
+Cats housed in groups are less likely to exhibit aggressive or anxious behavior when each cat has at least 1 m2 of floor space and 2 m of vertical space, such as window sills and shelving.
 Providing access to an outdoor enclosure also significantly increases living space, except during the colder months when cats have little desire to be outside.
 Indoor cats do best with multiple sites for resting and hiding, so each cat can control how much it interacts with others.
 Cats need to have spots for hiding so they can be alone and undisturbed.
 Multiple litterboxes are also advisable so the cats can feel safe while eliminating.
 The number of litter boxes should equal the number of cats you have, plus one.
 So, for example, if you have three cats, you need four boxes.
 And, of course, provide plenty of scratching posts and toys to keep everyone happy.
 Food and water can be placed in a common area, as cats seem to enjoy congregating to eat.
 However, if you have a particularly timid cat, you may need to provide extra rations in a secluded area.